deployKF/website/content/faq.md

       deployKF is a new project, and we are still building our community.

       Please consider adding your organization to our [list of adopters](https://github.com/deployKF/deployKF/blob/main/ADOPTERS.md).

-  - question: Who created deployKF?
-    include_in_schema: true
-    pre_expand_answer: false
-    answer: |-
-      deployKF was originally created by [Mathew Wicks](https://www.linkedin.com/in/mathewwicks/) (GitHub: [@thesuperzapper](https://github.com/thesuperzapper)), a Kubeflow lead and maintainer of the popular [Apache Airflow Helm Chart](https://github.com/airflow-helm/charts).
-      However, deployKF is now a community-led project that welcomes contributions from anyone who wants to help.

   - question: What is the difference between Kubeflow and deployKF?
     include_in_schema: true